 The museum also features a unique collection of bridal globes.
 Given at the time of the wedding, initially intended to preserve and protect the bride's crown, these glass globes have become veritable showcases for family mementos.
 A medal, a holy image, the eldest child's first 'bon point', the groom's tie or a pair of delicate ballroom gloves are all placed inside.

 Neither the globes nor the orange blossom wreaths survived the 1920s and 30s.
-The purchase by the Brière Regional Nature Park of the collection built up by Lucie Godin (1911-1998) has enabled the collection to be preserved and presented to the public.
+The purchase by the Brière Regional Nature Park of the collection built up by an enthusiast, Lucie Godin (1911-1998), has enabled the collection to be preserved and presented to the public.

 Contact